Should You Get Survivorship Life Insurance?

 Others may choose to purchase this kind of policy to build wealth for their heirs.
 In circumstances where people think they will have used up their assets and don't have a large estate to leave to heirs, this may be a good option to leave a benefit behind to heirs.
 A good financial planner can help you with these decisions.

-Survivorship life insurance policies often have one advantage that other life insurance policies do not have.
-Sometimes if one spouse is having trouble getting life insurance, by insuring him or herself on a Joint Survivorship Life policy, they may be able to be insured more easily and for a lesser cost.
+Survivorship life insurance policies often have one advantage that other life insurance policies do not have: If one spouse is having trouble getting life insurance, by insuring him or herself on a Joint Survivorship Life policy, they may be able to be insured more easily and for a lesser cost.

 Another advantage of the Survivorship life insurance policy, besides leaving money to heirs after both spouses die, is that when one spouse has died, if there is cash value built up in the Survivorship Life Policy, then the surviving spouse may be able to cash in on the cash value of the policy as needed.
 Learn more about cash values in life insurance, or borrowing from a life insurance policy to understand this advantage better.